mbiagalvao/ai-app-team-aiangels/ARCHITETURE.md

 A Weather API was used, because there is a need for access to real-time, historical, and forecast weather data.

 RAG was implemented to let our LLM access and use external, up-to-date information to generate more complete and reliable answers to the users' requests.

+**Deployment**

+The platform chosen for deployment was Netlify, since this is the most recommend for UI interfaces built in React.